applicaster/latam-product-documentation/AWS_cognito/README.md

 ![image\_1][image-1]

-All keys described in the file are available in the plugin condiguration.
+All keys described in the file are available in the plugin configuration.

 ![image\_4][image-4]